News

 • Text may be searched and a list of matches can be generated.

-• As data, they take up only computer hard-disk or CD disk space.
+• As data, they take up only computer hard-disk, CD disk space or a key's space as a USB Flash Drive.

-• Many can be stored on one hard drive.
+• Many can be archived on one hard drive.

 • Physically smaller than equivalent printed book.